Koha-Community/kohadocs/en/source/12_opac.rst

 you'll see the patron's photo pulled from the `Libravatar <https://www.libravatar.org>`__ library.

-Your Comments
 |image994|

 Other patrons will see the comment with the name of the patron who left the comment (unless you have set the :ref:`ShowReviewer` preference to not show patron names).

-Comment by other patron
 |image995|

 If you have your :ref:`OpacShowRecentComments` set to show then you'll see the approved comments on that page.

-Recent Comments List
 |image996|

 From this page patrons can subscribe to the recent comments using RSS if